LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 ![figure-8](images/06_pycharm_package_conda.png "PyCharm search package")

-To install Refinitiv Data Library for Python, type **refinitiv** in the Search field.
+To install Data Library for Python version 1, type **refinitiv** in the Search field.
 The RD Lib - Python is available on PyPI only, so I choose the **refinitiv-data** package under PyPI and click the "Install with pip" button to install the package.

+**Note**: To install the LSEG Data Library for Python, you can type **lseg-data** in the Search field.

 ![figure-9](images/06_pycharm_package_rd.png "PyCharm install refinitiv-data 1")